-MICB689/889 Independent Study in Medical Microbiology and Immunology 1-15 Intensive study in a field of interest, including theoretical and experimental work.
-May be repeated for credit.
+MICB689/889 Independent Study in Medical Microbiology and Immunology 1-15

+This course includes intensive study in a field of interest, including theoretical and experimental work.
+This course may be repeated for credit.

 MICB620/820 Microbiology of Human Infections

 The course provides a broad survey of bacteria, viruses and fungi causing human infections by lecture, lab exercises and review of current scientific literature.